Table of contents

 But, wait, why do we need two archives?!

-gzip is an archival utility that is responsible for the compression of the file, but it does not support multiple files.
+gzip is an archival utility responsible for the file’s compression, but it does not support multiple files.
 Initially, it was designed to compress only one file at a time.

-tar is an archival utility meaning that it is responsible for putting multiple file to a single file which is called “archive” too.
+tar is an archival utility meaning that it is responsible for putting multiple files into a single file which is called an “archive” too.

 At the beginning of the Unix world,